-- Delete extraneous files (if you can log in from a workstation). - Enter SET IMMEDIATE PURGE OF DELETED FILES = ON at the console prompt and then retry the action. - If you have an additional disk, increase the size of the volume by creating an additional segment of the volume on the disk.
+- Delete extraneous files (if you can log in from a workstation). - Enter set immediate purge of files = on at the console prompt, and then retry the action. - If you have an additional disk, increase the size of the volume by creating an additional segment of the volume on the disk.